Unity-Technologies/ROS-TCP-Connector/MessageVisualization.md

 For convenience, the MessageVisualizer folder also includes a simple DebugDraw class.

 - To start using DebugDraw, call DebugDraw.CreateDrawing() to create a Drawing object.
 (Optionally, CreateDrawing can be given a maximum duration for the drawing to last, in seconds.
-If no duration is provided, it lasts until Destroyed).
+If no duration is provided, it lasts until you call its Destroy() function).
 - Once you have a Drawing object, you can draw graphics using its various functions such as DrawLine or DrawLabel.
 When you don't need the drawing any more, erase it by calling Destroy().
 - The Drawing also has a Clear function.
 This is intended for users to change the drawing by calling Clear and then redrawing it.
 Don't simply Clear drawings when you mean to Destroy them; the system will continue to draw the Cleared drawing, at a small cost.
 - Some of the functions on a Drawing allow you to input raw mesh data in the form of vertices and triangles; remember that in Unity, meshes have a clockwise winding order. (https://en.wikipedia.org/wiki/Back-face_culling)